ybennani27/PCBS_Bennani_Rodregomachine/README.md

 - "ADD[1,2]""

-For instance the "ADD" program takes the beans inside register 1 and moves them into register 2.
+For instance the "ADD" program "takes" the beans inside register 1 and "moves" them into register 2.
 ```
 program= """
 deb 1 2 3